mspnp/solution-architectures/cicdbots/README.md

    az bot msteams create -n bot-echo -g rg-cicd-bots
    ```

-   :eyes: In this instructions we are mixing declarative ARM temaplates with imperative commands.
+   :eyes: Instructions presented in this Reference Implmentation are mixing declarative ARM temaplates with imperative commands.
 Typically you will want to use one or aonther in your productive environments.

 ## Create the EchoBot app package for Microsoft Teams